yahi99/corporate-website/_posts/2020-07-05-how-to-use-onetomany-database-relationships-with-flask-and-sqlite.md

 ---
 layout: post
 title: "How To Use One-to-Many Database Relationships with Flask and SQLite"
 author: "Full"
+lang: en
+ref: flask_sqlite_1239
-categories: [ database ]
+categories: [database]
 description: "Flask is a framework for building web applications using the Python language, and SQLite is a database engine that can be used with Python to store application data.
 In this tutorial, you will use Flask with SQLite to create a to-do application where users can create lists of to-do items.
 You will learn how to use SQLite with Flask and how one-to-many database relationships work."
 image: "https://sergio.afanou.com/assets/images/image-midres-48.jpg"
 ---

 <p><em>The author selected the <a href="https://www.brightfunds.org/funds/write-for-donations-covid-19-relief-fund">COVID-19 Relief Fund</a> to receive a donation as part of the <a href="https://do.co/w4do-cta">Write for DOnations</a> program.</em></p>